Khaled Kemas

-Khaled Kemas (born 1 September 1979) is a retired French-born Algerian professional footballer who played as a striker.
+Khaled Kemas (born 1 September 1979) is a retired professional footballer who played as a striker.
+Born in France, he represented Algeria at youth level.

 Club career

 Kemas was born in Créteil, France.

 He played on the professional level in the Scottish Premier League for Dundee and Motherwell.
 For both clubs he scored on his debut; at Dundee he scored on his debut in a defeat to future club Motherwell, and then at Motherwell he scored on his debut in a defeat to Livingston.

 On 11 July 2010, Kemas signed a two-year contract with MC Alger.
 However, he was released from the club the following month after failing to convince head coach Alain Michel of his abilities.